IRCv3.2 Message Tags

 These names are prefixed by a valid DNS domain name.

-In cases if the domain name contains non-ASCII characters, punycode MUST be used,
+In cases where the prefix contains non-ASCII characters, punycode MUST be used,

 Vendor-Specific tags should be submitted to the IRCv3 working group for consideration.